Modern Short Stack Play (Part 1)

 We need to call 1,600 chips to play for a total pot of 8,640 chips.
 1640 / (1600+7040) = 18.9%.
-That’s the raw equity we need to call the open, as far as basic math is concerned.
+That’s the raw equity we need to call the open.
 But what does this number really mean?

 - We are getting tremendous odds to call a single raise from the big blind.

-- We really need to play back with a lot of hands from the big blind to avoid getting exploited by sharp opponents.
+- We need to play back with a lot of hands from the big blind to avoid getting exploited by sharp opponents.